Nooby/Synacor-Challenge/README.md

-# Synacore-Challenge
+# Synacor-Challenge
-My Attempt at solving the Synacore Challenge
+My Attempt at solving the Synacor Challenge

 # Progress
 There are 8 Codes to discover.